top of page

 Why Home Makes a Difference

-• Comfort builds confidence.
 At home, kids are surrounded by familiar sights, sounds, and routines.
 Meltdowns and shutdowns triggered by sensory overload are less likely.
-And if overwhelm does happen, children can regulate in their own safe space.
-It also gives the therapist an opportunity to teach, model and coach parents how to help their children regulate at home by demonstrating strategies in the moment.
+If overwhelm does happen, children can regulate in their own safe space.
+It also gives the therapist an opportunity to teach, model, and coach parents on how to help their children regulate at home by demonstrating strategies in the moment.

-• Real-life learning.
 Everyday routines like brushing teeth, playing with siblings, or setting the table become opportunities for communication practice.
 Skills learned in these natural contexts stick more easily than those practiced in a clinic room.
-These are magical moments of connection and modelling functional language especially for late talkers or young children with communication delays.
+These are magical moments of connection and modeling functional language, especially for late talkers or young children with communication delays.

-• Parents and Siblings become partners.
 Parents become active partners in their child's therapy journey rather than passive observers in a waiting room.
-You'll learn specific techniques & strategies that you can use throughout the day, not just during formal therapy sessions.
-Caregivers don’t just hear about strategies at the end of a session, they practice them in real time, using the toys, books, and routines that shape daily life.
+You'll learn specific techniques and strategies that you can use throughout the day, not just during formal therapy sessions.
+Caregivers don’t just hear about strategies at the end of a session; they practice them in real-time, using the toys, books, and routines that shape daily life.

-• Less stress for the whole family.
-No scrambling for childcare, no rearranging work schedules, no burning an entire afternoon for a 45-minute appointment.
+No scrambling for childcare, no rearranging work schedules, and no burning an entire afternoon for a 45-minute appointment.
 Home-based therapy fits into your life instead of disrupting it.

-• No need for expensive equipment.
-Most families do not have access to a play gym at home and other sensory equipment that therapist might use in the clinic.
-Home based speech therapy provides an opportunity for therapist to model and teach the same skills using everyday materials available at home and give parents the confidence to do the same.
+Most families do not have access to a play gym at home or other sensory equipment that therapists might use in the clinic.
+Home-based speech therapy provides an opportunity for therapists to model and teach the same skills using everyday materials available at home.
+This gives parents the confidence to do the same.

 More Than Just Words